DataONEorg/dataone-integration/README.txt

 Usage for this package follows the Maven WAR packaging lifecycle.
 In particular

 Running all tests:
- * mvn test   - used to run the webTest unit tests
+ * mvn test   - used to run the unit tests
  * mvn verify - used to run the integration tests
  * mvn install - used to install the WAR in your local maven repository